ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/login.md

 Hub and RStudio Server are also provided and introduced [here]().
 To access the HPCC cluster with the standard `ssh` protocol, users want to use the following three steps:

-1. Type the following login command from a terminal application (see below), where the string `<user>` needs to be replaced by a user's account name.
+1. Type the `ssh` login command from a terminal application (see below), where the string `<user>` needs to be replaced by a user's account name.
 The `<>` characters indicate a placeholder and need to be removed.
 Next press enter to execute the command.

 ```sh
 ssh -X <username>@cluster.hpcc.ucr.edu